ale3665/ai-clinical-judge/README.md

 - Do not send PHI to public APIs.
 - Track dataset version, Labeler version, Judge version, prompt version, and reviewer decisions.
 - Keep failed cases for error analysis.

+## Disclaimer

+This project is for research and educational purposes only.
+It is not intended for clinical diagnosis, treatment decisions, or direct patient care.
+The sample data included in this repository is synthetic and does not contain real patient information.